• Skip to primary navigation

 Ingredients

 Lentils.
 For our Carrot Lentil Soup, we use "lentejas pardinas" a type of brown lentil that cooks fast enough and you can easily find it in Spain.
 You can use any type of brown or green lentils for this recipe.
-Optionally, you can make this meal using red lentils, like the ones we use to make our own soy-free tofu, or protein wraps. but you will need to adapt the cooking time as they cook faster.
+Optionally, you can make this meal using red lentils, like the ones we use to make our own red lentil tofu, or protein wraps. but you will need to adapt the cooking time as they cook faster.
 If you are using canned lentils, you can add them at the end, when the rest of the ingredients are cooked.
 You will have to reduce the amount of water indicated in the recipe card.

 Fresh veggies.
 This is a one-pot meal where you can add almost every veggie that you have in the fridge.
 I love making lentil soup when I have loads of veggies that need use as it cleans the fridge and makes a healthy meal at the same time.
 For our recipe, we use large carrots, green beans, leeks, yellow onions, garlic, tomatoes, and potatoes.
 Other veggies that we use sometimes are zucchini, cabbage, celery, spinach, sweet potato, or red pepper.
 You can as well use tomato paste or canned tomatoes instead of fresh tomatoes.